- Call or text 988

 On December 12, 2022, the families of the two young men filed a wrongful death lawsuit against Amazon.

-The lawsuit alleges that Amazon sold sodium nitrate even though the largest online retailer knew it was being used by children to commit suicide.
+The lawsuit alleged that Amazon sold sodium nitrate even though the largest online retailer knew it was being used by children to commit suicide.
 What’s more, the lawsuit alleges that regulators warned Amazon that the sodium nitrite they sold had no household use.

 “They know it’s killing people,” Mikael’s mom Ruth Scott said in an interview with the New York Times.
 “They are fully aware.
 They just don’t care.”